ravic4/project_1/README.md

 * Does the fed fund rate have a significant impact to be considered when building a portfolio?

 The Fed Fund rate does not have a significant as a standalone metric, howeover, when used with other formulas such as Sharpe Ratio (where the Risk-Free Rate is used), the Fed Fund Rate is appropriate.

+To conclude, the Fed Fund rate can be used to accompany other financial ratios such as the Treynor Ratio, however, more work could be needed to understand the functions of the Fed Fund Rate.

 ### Future Questions to Ask ###
 * What forecasting modelling would fit to determine future performance of these assets?